Single vs. Joint Life Insurance in Canada: Pros & Cons

 Pros and cons: Single life insurance

-Individual life insurance is a policy that covers one person and is paid by that person.
+Individual life insurance is a policy that covers one person.
 As the policyholder and insured individual, you're the only one who can choose your beneficiaries and cancel your policy.

 Individual coverage is different from joint life insurance, which covers two people under one policy, and group life insurance, which is tied to your job or group membership and ends if you leave.